bethsherm/alexa-cookbook/aws/Amazon-IOT/webapp-thing/README.md

 Create a new AWS Cognito Identity Pool

 1. Login to the AWS Cognito console
-1. Click "Manage Federated Identities"
+1. Click the second blue button called "Manage Federated Identities"
 1. Click "Create new identity pool" such as ```MyPool```
  + Check the box to "Enable access to unauthenticated providers"
+1. The next page states "Your Cognito identites require access to your resources."
+This is fine, just click the blue "Allow" button to continue.
+ + Two new empty IAM roles are created for you, called ```Cognito_MyPoolAuth_Role``` and ```Cognito_MyPoolUnauth_Role```.
 1. Once your pool is created, click on the "Sample Code" menu item
 1. Within your code, find the RED string called Identity Pool ID and record this as your IdentityPoolId.